incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 Spent few extra hours that night and finished the work.

-The next morning I felt tired and soon figured out I had forgotten my medication too, and I could not get them in that town.
+I woke up the next morning, feeling a little tired and soon figured out that my memory had betrayed me yet again in my packing frenzy as I’d forgotten to bring along my medication as well.
+The worst part?
+I couldn’t get it in that town.
-Just before submitting the project I was quickly reviewing the major functionalities, the ones I considered to be challenging, if at all are working as expected and soon found that the model accepts input with *title* as empty string, which shouldn't be the case, and I simply found few other minor issues just at a glance, and I was unaware and worried how many more may surface up.
+Oh well, couldn’t do much about it now.
+So, I set about reviewing the major functionalities [the challenging parts] of my project before I had to submit it.
+And soon found out that the day was going to get worse.
+The model accepted inputs for the title as an empty string, which it shouldn't have, and sure enough I found a few other minor issues soon after.
+How many more of these errors were there!?
+I started worrying

-By then I was already regretting that I had relied too much on my gut.
-I then decided to create a safety-net for the RESTful API just like the check-list I thought of having for the backpack.
+Gut feelings can be good sometimes, but it wasn’t working out for me right now so I set to work on creating a safety-net for the RESTful API just like the check-list I thought of having for the backpack.

 ### When is the right time to write unit tests